Conjectures on the reduced Kronecker coefficients: Reduced Kronecker Coefficients

-In contrast to Kronecker coefficients, reduced Kronecker coefficients are defined for any triple of partitions, not necessarily of the same size, and in general, there is no relationship between $\lambda, \mu$, and $\nu$.
-However, surprisingly, when $|\nu|=|\lambda|+|\mu|$, the reduced Kronecker coefficient $\bar{g}_{\lambda \mu}^\nu$ recovers the the Littlewood-Richardson coefficients $c_{\lambda \mu}^{\nu}$!
+In contrast to Kronecker coefficients, reduced Kronecker coefficients are defined for any triple of partitions (not necessarily of the same size) and in general, there is no relationship between $\lambda, \mu$, and $\nu$.
+However, surprisingly, when $|\nu|=|\lambda|+|\mu|$, the reduced Kronecker coefficient $\bar{g}_{\lambda \mu}^\nu$ recovers the Littlewood--Richardson coefficient $c_{\lambda \mu}^{\nu}$!